zombie-einstein/thants/README.md

 - *Nest*: Array indicating if a cell is designated as a nest
 - *Signals*: Array of signal deposits at each cell.
 Signals can have several channels to facilitate ant communication.
+- *Terrain*: Array of flags indicating if a cell can be occupied by an ant.

 As well as updates due to agent actions, signal and food states are updated according due to environmental factors, e.g. signal decay and dispersion, or